MrBober/x11-overlay/README.md

 make
 ```

-4. Install
+4. Install.
 You may need to run it with elevated priveleges.
 ```
 make install
 ```

 5. Done
 The program should be installed.
 You can use it by running `overlay`.